blacktop/ipsw/www/docs/guides/ida_pro.md

 ### Trouble Shooting 🤔

-Add the `-V` verbose flag to see stdout/stderr from IDA Pro.
+#### Add the `-V` verbose flag to see stdout/stderr from IDA Pro.

 A possible error could be that you are trying to analyze your systems DSC in a read-only folder and IDA Pro can't create it's IDB there so you'll need to supply the `--output` flag to specify a writable folder for IDBs and logs.

+Another possible error I've seen is if you are using an older version of IDA Pro that doesn't support the newer DSC format it will fail.
+For example if you are using IDA Pro 7.x and try to analyze a DSC from iOS 16.x it will fail etc.

 ## Running with Docker